Visionatrix/VixFlowsDocs/docs/AdminManual/Installation/proxy_gemini.md

     If you use **Gemini Pro** model - you don't need it either, it doesn't have free access, and **paid access works** from everywhere and **without** proxy.

+!!! note

+    The information on this page is provided for educational purposes, so that you can check what Gemini Flash is capable of before connecting the payment method to your Google account.

 ## Prerequisites

 - A **Virtual Private Server (VPS)** or access to a machine with a public IP address.